AGHARTA Aftershave/Cologne | Part 3 of the AGHARTA Trilogy | Distinctive, Bold & Adventurous!

 Maria walked up and down the line of men in deep thought as she inspected the soldiers she had assembled as her team.
 4 specialists, 2 scientists and 23 foot soldiers, many, including the scientists, were members of the Vril Society and occultists in their own right.
 It was in her best interest to play this expedition close to the vest and the less curious eyes from outside her inner sanctum the better off the mission was.

 There were two entrances to the hollow earth she learned of, one was located on a strange island off the antarctic but another portal was much closer in the Bavarian Forest.
 The door to the underworld was reported to be through an ancient oak tree located dead center in the forest.
 She had handed over the coordinates to one of her specialists but packed a dousing wand as well, just in case.
-It was known among a few within the craft that dousing was not only useful for locating underground springs but also other dimensions.
+It was only known among a few within the craft that dousing was not only useful for locating underground springs but also other inter dimensional pockets and spaces.

 * * *

-As she had suspected the simple use of the coordinates, map and compass proved futile.
-The compass was of little use once they entered the dark, evergreen canopy of the forest.
-The needle spun like a dervish on skates.
+As she had suspected, the simple use of the coordinates, map and compass proved futile.
+The compass was of little use once they had entered the dark, evergreen canopy of the forest.
+The needle spun like a drunken dervish on ice skates.
 Same went for the dousing rod, useless.
-In the end they were led by the pull of the Spear.
-An opening appeared and there was little doubt that the great, ancient oak tree before them was their portal.
+In the end they were led by the growing pull of the spear.
+They came upon a shady glade and in the center of it stood a giant, ancient oak tree, the portal to the inner world.

-It was time to set up camp again, it had become second nature to the group.
+It was time to set up camp again.
+It really had become second nature to the group by now.
 Doug would set up the "tents".
-At this point in the adventure the tents had deteriorated past any real usefulness due to this unique environment they were not built for.
+At this point in their quest the tents had deteriorated way past any real usefulness due to this unique environment they were not designed for.
+But the very act of setting them up tended to keep him grounded and sane.

 The metal posts seemed to oxidize and corrode more and more with every new day losing critical, structural integrity.
-Twice Doug had awakened nearly suffocating, inhaling vinyl and creating not an unpleasant sound; a comical, vibratory buzz reminiscent of playing the hair comb.
-So he resorted to using pieces of scrap wood and branch he found and collected along the way in place of the posts.
+Twice Doug had awakened nearly suffocating, inhaling nylon and creating, not necessarily an unpleasant sound but a comical, vibratory buzz reminiscent of someone playing the hair comb.
+So he resorted to using pieces of scrap wood and roots he found along the way in place of the original posts.

-The nylon seemed to be getting thinner so sheets were sacrificed to be thrown over the clumsy shelters.
-Not like there was chance of rain but it did help to maintain heat at night and then there were strange critters and beasts out there only now starting to make their presence known to also consider.
+The nylon material seemed to be getting thinner too, so cheap rain ponchos were repurposed and thrown over the clumsy shelters.
+Not like there was a chance of rain but it did help to maintain heat at night.
+It also helped create a false sense of security, creating a barrier between them and whatever strange critters and creatures were out there only now starting to make their presence known.

-They only seemed to be blurs at first as they ducked into the rocks for cover from the strangers, but as they grew closer to their mark some of these strange beings became curious and gave them a sniff or two before they disappeared through another hidden tunnel or simply dematerialized, it was tough to say for sure their method of exit.
+They only seemed to be blurs at first as they lazily ducked into the rocks and crevices for cover from the strangers.
+But as our heroes grew closer to their destination, some of these strange beings became more curious and gave them a sniff or two before disappearing through another hidden tunnel or simply dematerializing.
+It was always tough to say for sure their method of exit.

-One memorable and popular sniffer, if you will, was what many a surface dweller would call Bigfoot or a Yeti.
-The creature was easily 8 feet in hight, covered in hair and had a certain effluvium that would assault your nose within 15 feet of the beast.
-The eyes and facial expressions were so very human causing a certain happy/sad empathy and connection between our travelers and the creature.
+One memorable and popular sniffer, if you will, was what many a surface dweller would call a Bigfoot and in parts of Scotland, Am Fear Liath Mòr (Greyman).
+The creature was easily 8 feet in height, covered in hair and had a certain effluvium about him that would really assault ones nose within 15 feet of the it.
+The eyes and facial expressions were so very human causing a certain connection between our travelers and the beast.
 Then it was gone.
 This became such a common occurrence with this particular fellow that they gave him a nickname, Jonathon.
-Then they gave his nickname a nickname, Jon.
+Then, after awhile, they gave his nickname a nickname, Jon.

-Then there were the trailing, glowing orbs seen through the corners of their eyes, all heading in the direction they were going, as if pulled by the same invisible current.
+Then there were the trailing, glowing orbs seen through the corners of their eyes.
+They were heading in the same direction they were going, as if caught in the same invisible current.
 If looked upon directly, they would disappear.

 "The veil is thin here."
-He cryptically declared and stopped without further explanation.
+He cryptically declared and then noticeably caught himself before giving any further an explanation.
 Fran raised an eyebrow and gave Doug a look.

 But let us return to the daily chores.

-Fran and Aldous would begin to prepare dinner which was a regular vaudeville routine.
-Two cooks were two cooks way too many with these two, they could never agree on anything and each would micromanage the other.
-Fran would typically win in the end.
-After eating they all sit around the fire and pour over the map making plans and routing for the next day.
+As Doug creatively constructed the tents Fran and Aldous would begin to prepare dinner, which was a regular vaudeville routine.
+Two cooks despite lacking a kitchen, were still two cooks too many.
+They could never agree on anything and each would micromanage the other.
+Fran would eventually win in the end.
+Her Kung Fu was definitely stronger than his.
+After eating they all sat around the fire and pored over the map making plans for the next day.

-Everyone did their own meager laundry and by now Doug had given Aldous some of his extra clothing.
-This was done in a collapsible wash basin when ever they came upon a spring or underground river.
+Everyone did their own meager laundry and by now Doug had gifted Aldous some of his extra clothing.
+Washing was done in a collapsible wash basin whenever they came upon a spring or underground river.

 The topic of conversation this particular night before cashing in was not that of the map but about their strange new companion, Jonathon or Jon.
-Aldous was convinced their fury, ripe smelling friend was trying to communicate something urgent to them, but what?
-His appearances became less random and now a few times a day rather than once every now and again as it had begun a week back.
+Aldous was convinced their fury, ripe smelling friend was trying to communicate something of great importance to them, but what?
+His appearances became less random and now a few times a day rather than once every now and again as it had begun a few weeks back.

-on the walls which seemed to be new; etched in with a sharp stone or quartz only moments before they had stumbled across them.
+Another oddity they had also noticed were the fresh runes on the walls; etched in with a sharp stone or quartz only moments before they had stumbled across them.
 Was this also Jon trying to convey something?
 A warning or a welcome?
-A signpost to AGHARTA?
+A signpost to AGHARTA maybe?

-Then there were also small piles of rocks or what Aldous called Cairns, historically, man (or creature) made trail markers...or at least in modern times, in the past and prehistory they were used to convey many different messages, mark dates and even bury the dead.
-It was unclear what all this meant and a tad unnerving to the group but they kept such thoughts to themselves as they fell asleep exhausted, gazing at the thin nylon ceilings of their tents and taking in deep inhalations of that mysterious perfumed air.
+Then there were also small piles of rocks or what Aldous called Cairns.
+Historically, these were man (or creature) made trail markers, or at least in modern times.
+Further back in the past and prehistory they were used to convey many different messages, mark dates and even bury the dead.
+It was unclear what all this meant and a tad unnerving to the group but they kept such thoughts to themselves as they fell asleep each night exhausted under thin nylon breathing perfumed air.

 Were they lost?